TejashreeModak/tejashreemodak.github.io/research-areas.md

 <br/>Post doctoral Research Fellow at [Schwartz Lab](://schwartzlaburi.github.io/)

 ## What do we know about innate immunity?
 And what we need to explore more.

 <img align="right" src="/img/innate_immunity.png">
 Organisms with no adaptive immunity rely on mechanisms of innate immunity that allow them to combat exposures to microbes, parasites and viruses.
 Immune mechanisms of non-model organisms can allow us to understand novel pathways and proteins involved in immunity.
 This project involved studying innate immune mechanisms using host-microbe interactions.
-I developed pipelines to analyze transcriptomic and genomic data to understand the genes, pathways and overall mechanisms involved in responding to pathogenic and non pathogenic microbes in the eastern oyster Crassostrea virginica.
+I developed pipelines to analyze transcriptomic and genomic data to understand the genes, pathways and overall mechanisms involved in responding to pathogenic and non pathogenic microbes in the eastern oyster *Crassostrea virginica*.
 <br/>PhD [Gomez-Chiarri Lab](https://web.uri.edu/favs/marta-gomez-chiarri/), URI

 ## Lineage-specific Immune gene family expansion.